Xiyue Ge

 in a Global Context

-Xi's doctoral research examines how musical theatre curricula can move beyond technical training to cultivate creative practitioners — storytellers, collaborators, and authors of new work — in a landscape shaped by digital media, cultural policy, and cross-border artistic exchange.
+Xi's doctoral research examines how musical theatre curricula can move beyond technical training to cultivate creative practitioners: storytellers, collaborators, and authors of new work, in a landscape shaped by digital media, cultural policy, and cross-border artistic exchange.
+A central concern is how higher education can support diversified, sustainable careers within the creative industries, equipping emerging talent not only with performance skills but with the adaptability, entrepreneurial thinking, and cross-sector awareness needed to build lasting professional lives.
 The study employs comparative case analysis, ethnographic interviews, and practice-led methodologies.

 01